SR-Sunny-Raj/SR-Sunny-Raj/README.md

 <img align='right' src="https://miro.medium.com/max/680/1*IRGHmiGsa16stedQvIaZfw.gif" width="400">

 - 🎓 I'm currently learning - Frontend Web Development
-- 🤿 I'm looking forward to collaborate on topics related to - DS , Web Development , Python , Java
+- 🤿 I'm looking forward to collaborate on topics related to - DSA , Web Development , Python , Java
 - 🐞 Fun Fact -: Code is like humor.
 When you have to explain it , it's bad

 <br>